Kyrenia: Ancient times

-Through the use of milestones during Roman times, a new source appeared which shows that the road circuit around the island was completed.
+The use of milestones during Roman times, shows that the road circuit around the island was completed.
 Kyrenia was connected via Soli and Paphos to the western and southern part of the island.
-At the same time, the road to the east was extended along the shore to Karpasia and Urania on the Karpas peninsula.
+At the same time, the road to the east was extended along the shore to Karpasia and Urania on the Karpas Peninsula.
 During the following centuries, Kyrenia is variously named on the maps as Ceraunia, Cerenis, Keronean, Kernia and Kerini.

 Cepheus from Arcadia is believed to be the founder of the town of Kyrenia.
-A military leader, he arrived at the north coast of the island bringing with him many settlers from various towns in Achaea.
+A military leader, he arrived at the north coast of Cyprus bringing many settlers with him from various towns in Achaea.
 One such town, located near present-day Aigio in the Peloponnese, was also called Kyrenia.
 This is said to be the home of the mythical Ceryneian Hind (Κερυνῖτις ἔλαφος) from the 12 Labours of Hercules.
 East of Kyrenia lies the "Coast of Achaeans".
-It was at Kyrenia, according to Strabo, that Teucer came first ashore, to found the ancient Kingdom of Salamis after the Trojan war.
+According to Strabo, It was at Kyrenia that Teucer came first ashore, to found the ancient Kingdom of Salamis after the Trojan war.

-The earliest reference made to the town of Kyrenia is found, together with that of the other seven city kingdoms of Cyprus, in Egyptian scripts dating from the period of Ramesses III, 1125-1100s BC.
+The earliest reference made to the town of Kyrenia is found, together with that of the other seven city-kingdoms of Cyprus, in Egyptian scripts dating from the period of Ramesses III, 1125–1100s BC.

-From its early days of settlement, Kyrenia's commerce and maritime trade benefited enormously from its proximity to the Asia Minor coast.
-Boats set sail from the Aegean islands, traveled along the Asia Minor coast, and then crossed over the short distance to the northern shores of Cyprus to reach the two city kingdoms of Lapithos and Kyrenia.
+From its early days, Kyrenia's commerce and maritime trade benefited enormously from its proximity to the coast of Asia Minor.
+Boats set sail from the Aegean islands, traveled along the coast of Asia Minor, then crossed over the short distance to the northern shores of Cyprus to reach the two city-kingdoms of Lapithos and Kyrenia.
 This lively maritime activity (late 4th or early 3rd century BC) is evident in an ancient shipwreck discovered by Andreas Kariolou in 1965, just outside Kyrenia harbour.
-The vessel's route along Samos, Kos, Rhodes, the Asia Minor coastline and then Kyrenia, demonstrates the town's close maritime relations with other city kingdoms in the eastern Mediterranean.
+The vessel's route along Samos, Kos, Rhodes, the Asia Minor coastline and then Kyrenia, demonstrates the town's close maritime relations with other city-kingdoms in the eastern Mediterranean.